128technology/docs/docs/cli_reference.md

 #### Description

-The _show events alarm_ command displays various event records that the 128T collects during operation.
+The _show events alarm_ command displays various event records that the SSR collects during operation.
 As of software version 3.1, the only event type that is capable of being shown is the alarm history.

 The output can be optionally restricted to specific time windows using the `from` and `to` qualifiers.
 Because this command can generate a lot of output, the `rows` limiter is particularly useful on busy systems.